louise-r-blue/goe/README.md

 * Use actual/real data. (maybe sensitive)
 * Write some code! (follow commenting conventions and syntax standards)

-### Glossary of npm modules, js concepts and technologies....(Not sure what npm's I am using and this glossary can be removed from README).
+### Glossary of npm modules, js concepts and technologies....

+This glossary is really for my own learning objectives.
+Not sure what npm's I am using and the glossary can be removed from README.

 * An npm chat app.
-There is a lot out there and yet to make a decision on this.
+Presently looking at Layer Web SDK is a js library for adding chat services to your application.
+Has a lot of complex documentation.
+Too complex for me but complex is better than none
 * Eslint standard eslint-airbub-config - a tool for identifying and reporting on patterns found in ECMAScript/js code.
 Lets you know that you have semantic/syntax errors - that I know for sure.
 Can set rules for the programmer (standards to follow) in the config.
 * Express and Express generator - node.js web application.
 Has tools for http servers.
 Write routes that [GET]/v1/message/s and [POST]/v1/message